 For the photo below:

-- The Alt Text and Common_Description would both read: "A Yellow Labrador Retriever chews a toy frog."
+- Alt Text and Common_Description could read: "A dog chews a toy frog."

-- The Long description reads: "A Yellow Labrador Retriever lies on a brown dog bed and chews on a green tree frog stuffed toy."
+- Long description could read: "A yellow Labrador retriever lies on a brown dog bed and chews on a green tree frog stuffed toy."

 - These three fields can be accessed via the Properties tab in the image uploader or by right-clicking the image in the editor and selecting Properties.